 Some doctors go higher than that, but I think 50 to 75 ng/mL is a safe zone to be in.
 While dosing is different for a child than an adult, the range of 50 – 75 ng/mL is the same level of concentration you are seeking in your body.
 It just takes a much smaller amount to reach that range for a child.

 What are ways to increase vitamin D levels in the body?

 There are three concepts here.

 1. If you’re healing the gut, you need to take a capsule, so that it gets down to the gut for intestinal permeability.
-That’s why in our GS Support Packs, there are 22 different nutrients.
+That’s why in our GS Support Packets, there are 22 different nutrients.
 It’s six pills in one pack, but it’s one pack a day.
 And its 22 nutrients all that are focused on healing intestinal permeability.

 You have to stop throwing gasoline on the fire.
 You can’t keep eating Ding Dongs, and then take the GS Support Packets and think you’re going to be fine, right?
 You get all these different nutrients for that pleiotropic approach when you take the GS Support Packets.
 There are 5,000 units of vitamin D capsule in that pack.
 That’s the first way you get vitamin D.

 2. The second way is the drops, and that’s called micellized vitamin D. The benefit of micellized is it is absorbed right in the mouth immediately.
 When you take micellized vitamin D, you increase your blood values five times higher than taking the same dosing with a capsule.
 If you want to get vitamin D to the gut, you take the capsule.
 If you want vitamin D to get throughout your entire body, you take the micellized vitamin D.